 If you're not in the mood for wine, get some drinks at the Krooked Tusker!
 It's right next to Point of the Bluff Vineyards, and they have live music on Saturday afternoons.

 They offer a ton of mixed drink options using their house-distilled spirits.
 We were blown away by the amount of fruit syrups they have to flavor cocktails too.
-I got a coffee vodka drink as an afternoon pick me up and Dan enjoyed an Old Fashioned.
+As an afternoon pick-me-up, I got a coffee vodka drink, and Dan enjoyed an Old Fashioned.